 Your Tennessee corporation name must be unique and distinguishable from other business names in Tennessee.
 Use the Tennessee Secretary of State’s Business Search Portal to determine if your desired business name is available.

 Before registering your Tennessee corporation, you’ll need to check if a good URL is available for your business name.
 It’s important to secure your URL right away.

 Step 2: Choose a Tennessee Registered Agent

-You must appoint a Tennessee registered agent when you register your corporation with the Secretary of State.
+You must appoint a Tennessee registered agent when registering your corporation with the Tennessee Business Services Division.

 - is 18 years or older

 - has a physical address in the state where business activity is conducted

 - is available (in person) during normal business hours